 What makes it “local”?

 Another very common marketing term is “local”.
 What does this actually mean?
 Do the ingredients come from the local region?
-How far away is still considered local?
+How far away is still considered local (especially in a province with limited apple markets currently)?
 Does it matter where owners and decision makers are located?
 Consider what part of “being local” is important to you.

 Questions We Ask About Cider